GeorgiPanayotov/VisionaryVault/README.md

 # 1. Visionary Vault App

-This is a platform for art lovers to upload, explore, and engage with through art.
+This is a platform for art lovers to upload, explore, and engage through art.
 * Link to the deployed project:

       https://visionaryvault-dmh7cpcuakfee0es.italynorth-01.azurewebsites.net/